nicojourdain/CPL_NEMO_ELMER/README.txt

 # and http://www.vtk.org/Wiki/VTK/Configure_and_Build

 cd ~/util
+# the wget command may not work in your cluster, if so copy paste it from elsewhere
 wget http://www.vtk.org/files/release/8.0/VTK-8.0.0.tar.gz  ## 29 Mo
 tar xzvf VTK-8.0.0.tar.gz
 cd VTK-8.0.0
-mkdir BLD
+mkdir build
+cd build
 ccmake ~/util/VTK-8.0.0
 # This will open an interactive window.
 # Press c to configure, then fill some of the fields, for example:
-# CMAKE_INSTALL_PREFIX             /home/njourd/util/VTK-8.0.0/BLD
+# CMAKE_INSTALL_PREFIX             /home/njourd/util/VTK-8.0.0/build
 # EXECUTABLE_OUTPUT_PATH           /home/njourd/lib
 # LIBRARY_OUTPUT_PATH              /home/njourd/lib
 # Then press c again.
 Then press g to generate the makefile.
-cd ~/util/VTK-8.0.0/VTK-build
-make  ## or make -j4 to go faster on parallel machines cd ~/lib for file in ~/util/VTK-8.0.0/VTK-build/lib/lib*; do ln -s -v $file; done
+make  ## or make -j4 to go faster on parallel machines cd ~/lib for file in ~/util/VTK-8.0.0/build/lib/lib*; do ln -s -v $file; done
 #NB: to save space (if quota), it is recommended to remove all directories
-#    in ~/util/VTK-8.0.0 except VTK-build/bin and VTK-build/lib
+#    in ~/util/VTK-8.0.0 except build/bin and build/lib

 #######################################################################################
 # MUMPS (MUltifrontal Massively Parallel sparse direct Solver)